alpernuage/import-excel-Gamma-Software/README.md

 - Create a database with connexion parameters in `.env` file
 - Then just run `make install` command and follow instructions.
   Run `make help` to display available commands.
+- See `band.sql` file to inspect sql dump of the imported file